Which Exit Plan is Best?

 If your company is a stable, well-established one with steady, consistent earnings, then an ESOP might be just the ticket to creating a winning exit plan from your business.

-If you have any questions about setting up an ESOP for your business, give us a call today.
+If you have any questions about setting up an ESOP for your business, give the office a call today.

 If you do not receive the bulk of the purchase price in cash, at closing, however, your risk will suddenly become immense.
 You will place a substantial amount of the money you counted on receiving in the unpredictable hands of fate.
 The best way to avoid this risk is to get all of the money you are going to need at closing.
 This way any outstanding balance payable to you is “icing on the cake.”